-My Favorite South Portland Spots
+My Favorite South Portland, ME Spots

 Though South Portland is home to the Maine Mall, the largest shopping mall in the state, the city offers a great deal of other things to do in the summer.
-From cozy cafes and scenic ocean spots, check out a few of my favorite places outside of the commercial hub of Maine.
+From cozy bakeries and scenic ocean spots, check out a few of my favorite places outside of the commercial hub of Maine.

 Spring Point Ledge Lighthouse